 Not in the 13 Flint Hills Counties.
-In Johnson, Wyandotte and Sedgwick counties, the local authority can approve burning of trees and brush from nonagricultural land clearing and construction project sites; all other open burning in these counties must be approved by KDHE.
+In Johnson, Wyandotte and Sedgwick counties, the local authority can approve burning of trees and brush from nonagricultural land clearing and clean wood waste at the construction site; all other open burning in these counties must be approved by KDHE.
 In the rest of the state, KDHE must approve this burning unless local ordinance is more stringent.
 It is our intent to discourage nonagricultural burning during the month of April.